Update: Abbott Recalls Enfamil Baby Formula After Reports of Illnesses, Including Infant Death

 - Neocate Powdered Infant Formula Lawsuit

-Numerous studies have found that cow’s milk-based formulas can increase the risk of preemies developing NEC.
+Numerous studies have found that human milk fortifier-based infant formula products can increase the risk of preemies developing NEC.
 The risk of sepsis increased in preemies by nearly 18% for every 10% increase in formula, the studies found.

-Enfamil Infant is a 20 Cal/fl oz milk-based, iron-fortified, routine safe formula for full-term infants 0-12 months, according to information presented on the company’s website.
+Enfamil Baby Formula is a 20 Cal/fl iron-fortified, human milk fortifier formula for low birth weight infants 0-12 months, according to information presented on the company's website.
 Enfamil Infant is intended to foster cognitive development through 5 years of age.

-Enfamil Infant is patterned after mature breast milk and is designed to enhance future results of brain development, immune health and growth.
+Enfamil Baby Formula is patterned after mature breast milk and is designed to enhance future results of brain development, immune health, and growth.

 - Nonfat milk

 - Vegetable oil (palm olein, coconut, soy, and high oleic sunflower oils)